nodejitsu/handbook/content/npm/index.md

 * [Troubleshooting][troubleshooting]
 * [FAQ][faq]

-In this getting started guide you will get setup with your Enterprise Private npm registry from Nodejitsu as well as learn about some of the best practices for working with `package.json` files.

 <hr>

 ## Getting Started

+In this getting started guide you will get setup with your Hosted Private npm registry from Nodejitsu as well as learn about some of the best practices for working with `package.json` files.

+But first, take a look at this 4 minute introduction to our Private npm solution.

 <div style="text-align:center;margin:20px 0;">
   <iframe src="//player.vimeo.com/video/86596362" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>